pjotrsavitski/h5p_analytics/README.md

 * Make proper use of DI where appropriate instead of using `\Drupal::service()`.
 * See if it would make sense to remove the statement data from the request log after a certain period of time (storing that indefinitely seems wasteful and pointless).
 * Add token checks to the xAPI statements AJAX endpoint so that it could not be easily spammed
+* Allow downloading statement log and request log data as CSV (having possibility to select a period is a plus)

 ## Issues